xAssets Hosted Infrastructure

 - Very fast response times

 - Continuous Backup

 - Customers can copy their data onto their own network if desired

 - Alert mechanisms

 xAssets only uses enterprise level data center providers who are well known for their support, infrastructure and enterprise-grade systems.

 They are SAS-70 compliant and recognized by Gartner as a leader in this space.

 We maintain failover servers outside of

-to ensure that availability is maintained even if a major outage at Rackspace did occur.
+to ensure that availability is maintained even if a major outage at the primary DC did occur.